Jhonatanjhs/privacy-draw-toolkit/README.md

 Clicking the extension icon injects a full-screen canvas overlay and a floating toolbar into the current tab.
 Clicking the icon again prompts you to close the toolkit and removes all injected elements cleanly from the page.

+"Esc" first press resets to the pen from any other tool, press again to disable the tool.
+"Esc" again to enable it again.
+Green icon indicates when it's on.

 ---

 ## 📁 Project Structure